-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Partnership and determined that the most significant are those that relate to the reporting framework, being International Accounting Standards in conformity with the requirements of the Companies Act 2006 as applied to limited liability partnerships.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Partnership and determined that the most significant are those that relate to the reporting framework, being UK adopted international accounting standards as applied to limited liability partnerships.
 In addition, the Partnership is required to comply with relevant Financial Conduct Authority's (FCA) rules and regulations relating to its operations. - We understood how Squarepoint Capital LLP is complying with those frameworks by making enquiries of management and by seeking representation from those charged with governance.
 We corroborated our understanding through our review of documented policies and procedures. - We assessed the susceptibility of the Partnership's financial statements to material misstatement, including how fraud might occur by considering the risk of management override and by designating revenue recognition as a fraud risk.
 We focused on manual journals or unusual transactions based on our understanding of the business.
 We recalculated the revenue based on the transfer pricing arrangement applied by management and tested a sample of inputs in the calculation back to source documentation.